|

 concentrated on our B-24 bombers parked near the two parallel runways a mile from

+our squadron area.
 The air raid warning was any series

 of three loud sounds.
 Our radar often didn't detect the enemy until shortly before the